 Symptoms of ear infections include hearing loss, inflammation, redness, irritation, discharge, and odor.
 Scabs may be visible near the earflap as well as hair loss, which can be symptomatic of excessive scratching due to ear infection.
 Behavioral symptoms of ear infections can be indicators that your dog or cat needs veterinarian attention.
 Some behavioral symptoms are darting eye movement, pushing affected ear on the furniture or floor, walking in circles, and shaking head, as if trying to get water out of ears.
+Following detection, ear infections in dogs can be treated using medications such as Mometamax ear drop solution and Baytril solution for dogs based on the vet's prescription.

 Physical Symptoms of Ear Infections